louietsai/CarND-Traffic-Sign-Classifier-Project/README.md

 ![alt text][image9]
 ![alt text][image10]
 ![alt text][image12]

-The model was able to correctly guess 12 of the 17 traffic signs, which gives an accuracy of 72%.
+The model was able to correctly guess 12 of the 17 traffic signs, which gives an accuracy of 72%. however, the validation accuracy and test accuracy of my model are both > 0.9. it seems that my model still have some overfitting problem.